 - Children should have polycarbonate sunglasses that are durable and unbreakable, with flexible frames.

-- Frames, when incorporating prescription lenses, should avoid having a high degree of wrap; otherwise you may experience visual distortion and eye discomfort.
+- Frames, when incorporating prescription lenses, should avoid having a high degree of wrap; otherwise you may experience visual distortion and discomfort.

 Start preventing sun damage now.
 Dr. Sciberras is your source for the best sunglasses in Mississauga.
 We are happy to announce we have added Tiffany and Co. to our stable of frames.
 We are really excited to offer this classic, luxurious collection of frames and sunglasses.